greghulette/Wireless_Communication_Board-WCB/Readme.md

 2. :W3:S2#SD0
 3. W3:S1:PDA180

-There can be a maximum of 10 chained commands by default, but this can be changed in the sketch.
+There can be a maximum of 10 chained commands by default, but this can be changed in the sketch in the WCB_Preferences.h tab.

     #define MAX_QUEUE_DEPTH 10            // The max number of simultaneous commands that can be accepted